Anabil-Baruah/Rocket-Chats/README.md

 ## Features

 - Scalable: hosted on Google's App Engine and uses autoscaling to handle increases in traffic
-- Single sign-on (SSO) with the option to sign in and log in with Google.
+- Single sign-on (SSO) with the option to sign up and log in with Google.
 - Users cloudinary APIs for uploading files and images
 - Enabled CI/CD
 - Group creation